Thyroid Eye Disease : Causes, Symptoms, and Treatment 2026

 This is the most severe form, where significant swelling and bulging exert pressure on the optic nerve that can threaten vision.
 Symptoms include:

-- Sudden onset pain, pressure sensation behind eyes
+- Sudden onset of pain, pressure sensation behind the eyes

 - Marked protrusion of the eyes